 Because there are so many things to do for a brand launch, it’s easy to forget some of them, especially when you’re working so hard on so many other things.
 Make sure that market research comes first, and everything else flows from understanding the target market.
 You’ll want to put extra thought into social media and other publicity efforts, including sending out press releases and scheduling interviews.
 Don’t forget the date to have your landing page up and running—and time to thoroughly test it to ensure you get all the bugs out.

 Once you’ve got a tentative schedule, give some thought to how realistic it is.
-Will you be able to get all these things done, to the best of your team’s abilities, in the amount of time you have?
+Will you be able to get all these things done, to the best of your team’s abilities, in the time you have?
 In some cases, it may be better to push back a launch date than to launch before you’re ready.
-This may not always be possible, but if it is, it’s usually better to delay by a few weeks than launch unprepared.
+This may not always be possible, but if it is, it’s usually better to delay by a few weeks than to do a brand launch unprepared.

 9. Consider Building Excitement by Making the Brand Seem Exclusive